Preschool

 Mathematics

-The preschool classroom is rich in materials that encourage mathematical thinking and curiosity.
-Students use materials to sort, classify, count, pattern, and grow their spatial awareness.
-Loose parts, games, unifix cubes, and rekenreks support children visually to develop the skills of early numeracy.
-Children explore wooden blocks, pattern blocks, geoboards, and magnatiles to discover patterns, attributes and relationships.
-Sensory materials invite children to fill, scoop, and pour and explore conservation and variables.
+The preschool classroom is intentionally rich with materials that spark mathematical exploration.
+Children sort, classify, count, pattern, and build spatial awareness.
+Loose parts, games, unifix cubes, and rekenreks provide visual and tactile support for early numeracy.
+Wooden blocks, pattern blocks, geoboards, and Magna-Tiles invite investigation of patterns, relationships, and attributes.
+Sensory materials offer playful opportunities to scoop, pour, fill, and explore ideas of conservation and change.

 Big Ideas in Preschool